Krr0ptioN/goran-by-sia/README.md

     ```

 5. **Start the Web Interface**
-Navigate to the `ui` directory and start the web interface.
+Navigate to the `web` directory and start the web interface.

     ```sh
-    cd ui/
+    cd web/
     yarn start
     ```